VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 ### Local DNS Server

 The [Domain Name System (DNS)](https://aws.amazon.com/route53/what-is-dns/) protocol is how we can type `liamvanderpoel.com` into our browser and be routed to the actual IP address where my website is hosted e.g. `37.16.9.210`.
 This occurs because after I bought my domain name I went to my DNS provider (e.g. Cloudflare, Namecheap, ...) and created DNS records that publicly store this mapping `liamvanderpoel.com` to `37.16.9.210` (i.e. the A, AAAA, CNAME records).
-We would like the same thing to occur inside our Tailnet where `*vanderpoel.internal` points to the `slippery-server` machine.
+We would like the same thing to occur inside our Tailnet where anything ending in `vanderpoel.internal` points to the `slippery-server` machine.

-Note: In my first draft of this article I used `vanderpoel.local`, but this can lead to various issues so I changed it.
-If you want to go down a bit of a rabbit hole see [Why Using a .local Domain for Internal Networks is a Bad Idea](https://thexcursus.org/why-using-a-local-domain-for-internal-networks-is-a-bad-idea/).

 Recall our goal is to access our local services hosted on the `slippery-server` machine.
-This machine likely doesn't have a publicly reachable ip address, so we can't just buy a new domain and point it to our servers ip address.
-We also probably don't want to have to buy a new domain name each time we add a new server as we only want these machines to be accessible inside our Tailnet.
-The solution is to run our own local DNS server to map a domain of our choosing to the private ip address of `slippery-server` inside the Tailnet.
-We can use any domain name we want, but in practice it make sense not to use a domain already in use as this can lead to confusion if say `google.com` gets remapped to point to a service on one of our local machines.
+This machine doesn't have a publicly reachable ip address, so we can't just point a domain to our server like I did for my website.
+Additionally we only need this mapping to work inside our Tailnet, so the solution is to run our own local DNS server.
+Its only job is to map a domain of our choosing to the private ip address of `slippery-server` inside the Tailnet.
+We can use any domain name we want[^1], but in practice it make sense not to use a domain already in use.

+[^1]: This is not quite right, there are actually some restrictions.
+In my first draft of this article I used `vanderpoel.local` instead of `vanderpoel.internal` but read that `.local` domains can cause issues down the line (see [Why Using a .local Domain for Internal Networks is a Bad Idea](https://thexcursus.org/why-using-a-local-domain-for-internal-networks-is-a-bad-idea/)).

-We therefore install [dnsmasq](https://wiki.archlinux.org/title/Dnsmasq) on `slippery-server` (can run on any server inside the Tailnet):
+We therefore install [dnsmasq](https://wiki.archlinux.org/title/Dnsmasq) on `slippery-server`[^2]:

+[^2]: The local DNS server can be installed on any machine inside the Tailnet, it should just be a machine that is always running.

 ```shell
 sudo apt install dnsmasq
 ```

-Then configure dnsmasq by running `sudo vim /etc/dnsmasq.conf` and add the lines:
+Then run `sudo vim /etc/dnsmasq.conf` and add the lines:

 ```text
 # Only bind to Tailscale interface